Latest updates

 As part of the investigations, Defence conducted a Human Health Risk Assessment.
 This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area.

-This assessment found no potentially elevated exposure risk scenarios for the activities people typically undertake within the management area.
-However, an elevated exposure risk was identified if milk fish caught from Fairfield Lake or eel caught from the Ross River, upstream of Aplin’s Weir are eaten more than twice a week.
+This assessment found no scenarios of potentially elevated exposure risks associated with typical activities carried out within the management area.
+However, an elevated exposure risk was identified in the event that milk fish from Fairfield Lake or eel from the Ross River, upstream of Aplin's Weir, are consumed more than twice a week.
+More details on Defence’s risk assessment can be found in the Human Health Risk Assessment factsheet found under the Recent reports and factsheets section.

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from the source areas and how much PFAS is leaving the base.
-This study helps determine the best remediation actions to reduce the amount of PFAS leaving Lavarack Barracks.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from the source areas and how much PFAS are leaving the base.
+This study helped determine the best remediation actions to reduce the amount of PFAS leaving Lavarack Barracks.

-The investigations found that PFAS mainly moves off base through surface water over the central part of the northern boundary into Ross River.
-The investigations also found the former fire training area was not a major source of the PFAS contamination in the surface water and there was no evidence that the monocell was an ongoing source of PFAS contamination.
+The assessment found that PFAS mainly moves off base through surface water over the central part of the northern boundary, flowing into the Ross River.
+The study also found the former fire training area was not a major source of surface water PFAS contamination, and there was no evidence that the monocell was an ongoing source of PFAS contamination.
+The former fire training area and monocell were initially identified as the source areas contributing to the PFAS contamination within Idalia Lakes.

 Remediation and management